Zeutschler/tinyolap/doc/source/backlog.rst

             total_of_blue_cars = c["color:blue"]        # will work, if no conflicts occur
             total_of_blue_cars = c["blue"]              # will work, if no conflicts occur

-    - **Multi-Member Aggregations** - Aggregations based on a list of members.
+    - **Multi-MemberContext Aggregations** - Aggregations based on a list of members.

       .. code:: python